 In my spare time, my wife and business partner Christa volunteer our time to a local charity near our ski chalet north of Toronto.
 To that end, I would like you to watch this video clip about this group, known as Events for Life.

 Events for Life provides daytime activities for young disabled adults; we have young people with autism and other disabilities, as well as those with Down Syndrome.
-Our goal is to give them a pathway and activities that helps them to live an enriching life.
+Our goal is to give them a pathway and activities that help them to live an enriching life.
 We are overjoyed with the results.

 One of my proudest moments this year came when Thomas decided it was OK to ski with me – and spent 2 1/2 hours with me on the slopes.
 Being non-verbal, Thomas really cannot express his feelings other than through a fist-bump or a smile.
 And that day, as we went up the lift and then down the hill, he was full of smiles!
 I was rewarded with a fist bump every time we met again at the chair lift, ready to go up again.
 His mom was quite thrilled to see him spend so much time with me.
 I came off the ski hill with a greater feeling of accomplishment than when I walk off stage in Las Vegas, having spoken to an audience of 5,000.